myykel/Amazon-E-commerce-Clone/README.md

 # Amazon E-commerce Clone Project

-Welcome to the Amazon E-commerce Clone project!
-This project is built using Vite and React, providing you with a foundation to create your e-commerce web application.
+ This project is built using Vite and React and TailwindCSS

 ## Getting Started